GrantBirki/errbot/README.md

 Quickly deploy a chatbot with Errbot, Dockerized! 🐳

+This project deploys a chatbot named `Errbot` and is a Discord application

 ## About 💡

 This project uses [errbot](https://github.com/errbotio/errbot) and [Docker](https://www.docker.com/) to quickly launch your own chatbot in a container.